fsmv/bootstrap-os/README.md

 ## Compatibility

-This code will work on any x86 CPU made between 2020 and 1981 with EGA support.
-So any modern x86 PC with BIOS support.
-I believe the earliest machine it would work on is the original 1981 IBM PC with a 1984 EGA card expansion.
+This code should run correctly on any x86 PC compatible machine made between 1984 and 2020.
+I believe the earilest machine that will run it is the IBM PC AT with the EGA card expansion released in October 1984.

 If it doesn't boot on your machine that supports BIOS, please let me know.
 I'd love to find out why.